-- First occurrence Turn phone into administration during school hours for one day and one detention - Second occurrence Turn phone into administration during school hours for 3 days and serve 2 detentions. - Third occurrence Turn phone into administration for 2 weeks and serve 3 detentions. - Fourth Occurrence No cell phone privileges for the remainder of the year.
+First Occurrence - Turn phone into administration during school hours for one full day and serve one detention.

+Second Occurrence - Turn phone into administration for 2 full weeks and serve 3 detentions.

+Third Occurrence - No Cell Phone privileges for the remainder of the year.